openshift/enhancements/enhancements/api-review/custom-tags-aws.md

                             user tags in the tags of the AWS resources that the operators create.
                 type: boolean
 ```
+### Implementation constraints
+- The NLB is not reconciled with tag updates from service annotations by cloud-provider-aws controller.
+The [possible mitigations](https://github.com/openshift/cluster-ingress-operator/pull/1148#issuecomment-2423161470) are in  discussions by stakeholders on possible actions.
+- The AWS load balancer controller implementation considers tag information arguments as single source of truth.
+Hence, removes any differing tag keys set on the load balancer.
+As a mitigation, it is suggested for user to set the tags on service annotations rather than AWS resource directly.

 ### Risks and Mitigations